OBDTECH auto electrical workshop with diagnostic tools and vehicle on hoist

 Wiring, Window Regulators & Central Locking

-A window that stops halfway, central locking that works on three doors but not the fourth, or an intermittent short that blows the same fuse every few weeks.
-These are wiring and actuator problems, and they need methodical fault tracing to sort out properly.
+A window that stops halfway.
+Central locking that works on three doors but not the fourth.
+An intermittent short that blows the same fuse every few weeks.
+These are wiring and actuator faults, and they need methodical tracing to sort out for good rather than for a fortnight.

-The approach is straightforward: test the switch, test the motor, test the wiring between them, and check the control module that runs it all.
-Window regulator repairs cover both electric and manual systems.
-Central locking work includes solenoids, relays, and actuators.
-Every repair gets a full function test before the vehicle goes back.
+The approach is simple in principle: test the switch, test the motor, test the wiring between them, and check the control module that runs the lot.
+Window regulator work covers both electric and manual systems, central locking covers solenoids, relays and actuators, and every repair gets a full function test before the car goes back to you.

 • Window lift motor repairs and regulator replacement